zkamvar/isc-proposal/isc-proposal.md

 How will we know when success is achieved, what markers can we use along the way -->

-This project will be successful when:
+Markers of success in this project will include:

-1. we are able to port our existing official lessons that use Python to use dynamic generation of plots and output in their lessons.
+1. the ability to port our existing official lessons that use Python to use dynamic generation of plots and output in their lessons.
-2. we have four levels of documentation: tutorial, how-to, discussion, and reference.
+2. creation of four levels of documentation: tutorial, how-to, discussion, and reference.
-3. at least one maintainer from each Python lesson is able to build the lesson locally.
+3. at least one maintainer from each Python lesson being able to build their lesson locally.
-4. at least one contribution to The Carpentries Incubator uses literate programming for a non-R lesson.
+4. at least one lesson in The Carpentries Incubator using literate programming for a non-R lesson.

 ### Future work